Kurento/kurento/source/user/installation.rst

    HTTP/1.1 500 Internal Server Error
    Server: WebSocket++/0.7.0

-Ignore the error line: it is an expected error, because *curl* does not talk the Kurento protocol.
-We just checked that the *WebSocket* server is actually up, and listening for connections.
-If you wanted, you could automate this check with a script similar to `healthchecker.sh`_, the one we use in `Kurento Docker images`_.
+Ignore the "*Server Error*" message: this is expected, and it actually proves that KMS is up and listening for connections.

+If you need to automate this, you could write a script similar to `healthchecker.sh`_, the one we use in `Kurento Docker images`_.